How to Unclog a Toilet Without A Plunger or Snake

 1. How to unclog a toilet using your hand

-Yes guys!
+Yes, guys!
 It is the first and easiest method you should try.
-If for instance someone was mopping the house and dumped the dirty water with the rag inside the toilet, the clogging rag will most likely be at the toilet trap.
+If, for instance, someone was mopping the house and dumped the dirty water with the rag inside the toilet, the clogging rag will most likely be at the toilet trap.

 Try plunging with your bare hand as you would if you had a plunger if you can feel anything.
-The idea is to force as much water as possible down the drain and forcefully too.
+The idea is to force as much water as possible down the drain forcefully too.

 If you are visiting someone and happen to clog their toilet or are just trying to unclog a hotel toilet without a plunger, this is the first method you should think of.